Genbox/DomainAPI.Net/README.markdown

 Domain is in locale: en and has 4788643 links to it.
 ```

-For more examples, take a look at the DomainApi.NET Client included in the proejct.
+For more examples, take a look at the DomainApi.NET Client included in the project.